Reactor™ - The manual

 4. Tree:

-In the tree view you can see all configuration layers.
-Every project has one root layer on which your configurations are added as sub layers.
-They can also again have sub layers and include other layer files.
-Read more about this here: The tree
+The tree is initially hidden.
+You can show it by clicking the small green icon in the top left corner of the controller view (⭕️ Red Circle in the screenshot above).
+In the tree view, you can see all configuration layers.
+Every project has one root layer, on which your configurations are added as sub-layers.
+These can also have their own sub-layers and include other layer files.
+Read more about this here: The tree.

 Reactor Configuration